sasanarakkha/study-tools/SBS Pāli Dictionary/readme.md

 This work based on a DPD [Digital Pāḷi Dictionary by Ven.
 Bodhirasa.](https://digitalpalidictionary.github.io/) (Please explore this website to learn more about GoldenDict features)

-This is a work in progress and if you are using it please get an updated version monthly.
-It closely depends on DPD 1, which gets updated daily.